Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

    - Descriptors are passed through some machine learned model to find the key facial landmarks (using H.O.Gs is fairly agnostic with regards to the model type)
    - I believe that Support-Vector Machines were the first model used when H.O.G. facial detection although I've lost the link to wherever I read that, so citation needed.

-   - Dlib has provided this functionality for many years and is known to work
+   - This functionality has been available for many years from several libraries and is known to work well.
-   - Unofficial rust libraries exist, but this just provides bindings, user has to install dlib
-   - I had just come through the opencv set up at this point, so was eager to find a solution that didn't involve more libraries.
+   - This method can produce information to generate exact position of face in image and its pose (orientation) information about an object
+   - Computationaly expensive at least for a computer game

 - Describe Haar-Feature classifier approach
-   - I discovered this after implementing the DNN approach, so did not consider this at the time.
    - A predefined kernel/small matrix called a Haar-feature is applied across an image to detect the likelihood that some facial feature is within a particular subsection/window of the image.
    - Haar-features are used to detect lines and edges where a face would contrast locally between a darker and lighter areas.
 E.g. eyes vs bridge of the nose.
    - A Haar-feature classifier is a program constructed to group Haar-features into different stages and apply each stage to a window.
 If a stage fails, then the window is no longer considered for further evaluation.
 A window that passes all stages contains a facial landmark of some sort.

+   - OpenCV provides Haar-cascade Detection via its interface and even provides a weights file within its release files.
+   - Would provide exact positional informaiton.
    - This is very fast, but from my reading it only works well for faces facing directly front.
-   - OpenCV provides Haar-cascade Detection via its interface and even provides a weights file within its release files.
-   - If I revisit this project, I'd like to experiment with a Harr-feature based implementation of the face tracker.
+    - Not ideal for a real time application (game)

 - Describe DNN approach
-   - I'll admit to some bias for this approach, I had used it before with Python when first experimenting with OpenCV a few years ago
-   - For those that don't know, a neural network is a network of layers which uses weights to manipulate some given data.
+   - A neural network is a network of layers which uses weights to manipulate some given data.
    - When training a Neural Net, the result (in our case a classification) is determined as right or wrong, and that information is fed back into the model to adjust the weights at each layer.
    - For face detection, we can feed in the pixel data of an image and have the model return an area supposedly containing the face.

    - OpenCV has a Deep Neural Network (DNN) Module, with an interface for loading a caffe model and weights.
     - It also hides the necessary model and weights for face detection in the source, which is now widely known online.
+    - If we didnt have this I'd have to generate my own model with my own dataset.
+      - would introduce all kinds of extra concerns regarding diversity in face types, positions, orientations, image quality etc
    - This approach is very fast and doesn't require the user to be directly front facing.
    - This approach avoids the need to determine/define any facial landmark descriptors, but we can only obtain a bounding box around the face instead of precise detection of the face
       - Acceptable for our purposes

 - Picked NN because
-  - prior experience
   - had the model and weights to hand
-  - believed it would be more performant when running (best option for a game).
+  - believed it would be more performant when running (best option for a game)
+  - didn't need exact position of facial features, just rough location on screen

+## Bongos
+This might end up being the shortest section of the talk.

+The Bongos are a geniune Nintendo Donkey Konga Bongo Controller from circa 2004.
+I also have an official Gamecube to USB adapter that I got with Smash Bros for Wii U. (Yes I realise this outs me as someone who actually bought a Wii U).

+There's lots of documentation and support for the adapter online, particularly among the Dolphin emulator and Project M communities.
+If you're using a Unix based operating system, you just need to plug in the Bongos and poll the device as you would with any other USB device.
+I'm no hardware programmer though, and found a rust library to talk to the adapter device within 5 minutes.
+I guess nerds love the gamecube.
+For Windows, you need the extra step of installing a driver.
+There's no official one available online, but the dolphin emulator team provide a custom written one for installation.
+And it works excellently.

+The buttons on the bongo correspond to buttons on a regular controller, the only thing that doesn't seem to work is the clap sensor.
+I imagine the adapter wire is missing a dataline or something, but I wasn't able to confirm this.
+It's a bit of a shame because I originally thought having a secondary attack triggered through clapping would've been very fun.

 ## Implementation - How does it work
 - Runs in a loop